 Below are the spend caps.
-These were set in 2022 and adjusted for inflation in 2023.
+These were set in 2022 and adjusted for inflation in 2023 and 2024.
 For example, in 2022 the total trip spend cap was £3,000.
-The inflation figure for 2023 is 9.2%, based on figures published by CPIH2.
+The inflation figure for 2023 was 9.2%, based on figures published by CPIH2 and 4.2% for 2024.

-- If the total trip spend, per record, is greater than £3,276, the value is capped at £3,276. - TS31 trip spend on package.
-If the 'per adult equivalent per night' spend is greater than £1,638, the value is capped at £1,638.
+- In 2024, if the total trip spend, per record, is greater than £3,414, the value is capped at £3,414. - TS31 trip spend on package.
+If the 'per adult equivalent per night' spend is greater than £1,707, the value is capped at £1,707.
 If 'don't know' is selected any zero values are replaced with the non-zero median per adult equivalent per night spend for this category.
 This is because to be asked this question the respondent has already indicated (at TS25) that their trip included a paid for package. - TS32_1 trip spend on accommodation.
 If the 'per adult equivalent per night' spend is greater than £764, the value is capped at £764.
 If the respondent indicates that accommodation is not included in any package spend (TS26 does not equal 1) and someone paid for their accommodation (TS16b=1) and the accommodation type is one where we expect there to be a price, any don't know responses are replaced with the non-zero median per adult equivalent per night spend for this category.
-Accommodation types where a price is expected (unless otherwise stated at TS16b) are: - o Hotel/Motel/Inn - Serviced apartment - Guest house/Bed and breakfast - o Farmhouse - Staying in rented flat/apartment or similar - Staying in rented house/cottage/lodge or similar - Static caravan not owned by you - Glamping/alternative accommodation e.g. Yurt, Tipi, Tree House, Ecopod etc.
+Accommodation types where a price is expected (unless otherwise stated at TS16b) are: - Hotel/Motel/Inn - Serviced apartment - Guest house/Bed and breakfast - o Farmhouse - Staying in rented flat/apartment or similar - Staying in rented house/cottage/lodge or similar - Static caravan not owned by you - o Glamping/alternative accommodation e.g. Yurt, Tipi, Tree House, Ecopod etc. - o In someone else's home on a commercial basis rental of room only - o In someone else's home on a commercial basis rental of full property - Hostel